Skip to Content

 When you’re all done, go ahead and press the “Create” button.

-When an anomaly happens, you'll get an e-mail like this one, which I got the day after I set up the hostname filters in tip 1:
+When an anomaly happens, you'll get an e-mail like this one:

 At some point in the future, when that anomaly fires and you’re able to go in and resurrect your website tracking because something stupid broke – please send me an e-mail and thank me!